jlbradley1844/jlbradley1844.github.io/_drafts/virtue-habits-2-bahai.md

 It's easier to think of this in terms of a bad habit.
 I'm going to break it down by discussing a bad habit I used to have.

-Several years ago I drove to work, and the gas station I frequented was right across from a Dunkin Donuts.
+Several years ago I drove to work.
+Meanwhile, the gas station I frequented was right across from a Dunkin Donuts.
 I think you know how this goes.
 One day, when I was in a hurry, I crossed the street after filling up and got donuts.

 Over time, every time I filled up, I'd hop across the street to get two donuts and coffee.
 Then I started doing it when I didn't need gas but wanted to "reward myself."

 Suddenly, I was hitting it 2-3 times a week.
+I had a habit.
+A bad habit.

 Let's see how this worked:

 - The cue: initially the cue was "filling up my gas tank."
 Over time, the cue became "leaving my driveway to go to work."
 - The action: pick up donuts and coffee
-- The reward: eat donuts and coffee (donuts and coffee are its own reward, you see).
+- The reward: eat donuts and drink coffee (donuts and coffee are its own reward, you see).

 How did I break it?
 Well, I had a little help.
 I knew I wasn't going to give it up completely.
 So I shifted my cue back to: "filling up my gas tank ONLY."
+I stopped giving myself permission to detour, knowing that I wasn't entirely giving up my habit, just cutting back.
 Meanwhile, I made sure I ate a bigger breakfast so I didn't leave the house starving.
-But the main help I had came several months later when my old car fell apart: my wife and I were fortunate enough to get a Prius.
-Suddenly my weekly fill-ups were every other week - and that was infrequent enough that I was then able to avoid temptation most of the time.
+But the main help I had came several months later when my old car fell apart: my wife and I were fortunate enough to afford a new Prius.
+Suddenly my weekly fill-ups were every other week - or less - making this infrequent enough that I was able to just use willpower to go "cold turkey."
+Even then, I still did it once in a while; it took a change in commute to drop it completely.

-Note that I didn't set out to do this, but once I started, it developed a motion all its own.
+Note that I didn't set out to make this a habit, but once I started, it developed a dynamic all its own.
 And to break that habit, I couldn't just go cold-turkey - I had to modify both the reward and the cue.
 Once I did that, I was able to cut out the action.